-A Gay-Oriented Collection of Art Works, Literary Quotes, Songs, Films, and Male Images.
-Please be aware thet there is mature content on this blog.
-Information and links to sources will be provided unless unknown.
-Enjoy your visit.
+A fine art, film, history and literature site oriented to, but not exclusively for, the gay community.
+Please be aware that there is mature content on this blog.
+Information on images and links to sources will be provided if known.
+Enjoy your visit and please subscribe.

 George Bellows, “The Knock Out”, 1907, Ink and Pastel on Paper, Metropolitan Museum of Art, New York